 This workshop was designed as a two-hour training.
 The timing listed for activities and discussion is meant as a guide to help you plan your time.
 It is not a requirement to follow these suggested times, but they are there to help you consider how to adjust the curriculum to meet your group's needs.
 While the workshop can be completed in 90 minutes, it will require some adaptation.
 Keep in mind that providing adequate time for participants to engage in discussion and activities may also vary depending on the size of the group, how talkative participants are and whether it is delivered in person or virtually.
+As noted below the timing does not include any introductory bridge time from the previous session nor does it include a comprehensive closure for the overall RPC.
+These are left for the facilitator to determine what will work best and to allocate time accordingly.
 Following is a breakdown of the suggested timing for the module.